 Single Family Detached Homes

-The median sales price of a detached home mid-2015 was around $1,800,000 in La Jolla.
-While homes can sometimes be found for under one million dollars in La Jolla, they are often in outlying residential areas closer to the freeway.
-Most homes start at a million and then rapidly climb in price from there.
+The median sales price of a detached home is definitely a multi-million dollar figure in La Jolla.
+While homes can sometimes be found for under two million dollars in La Jolla, they are often in outlying residential areas closer to the freeway.
+Most homes start at over two million and then rapidly climb in price from there.
 The closer you are to the beach, or your view of the ocean will drive the home price up considerably.
 Some luxury homes, typically beachfront, command pricing in the tens of millions.
 Due to geographic constrictions, there are not a lot of opportunities to expand and new home construction is largely single custom homes rather than larger home tracts you might still see in areas like Carmel Valley.
 For these reasons, La Jolla is considered by many a great location to invest in.

 There are quite a few condo developments in La Jolla and the price of them very much depends on location.
-Beachside condos can run you from $850,000 to over 1 million depending on size and amenities.
-Condos further back from the ocean and without a Pacific Ocean view can be found in the mid to high $600s.
+Beachside condos can start at over $1 million depending on size and amenities.
+Condos further back from the ocean and without a Pacific Ocean view can be found in at “more affordable” pricing than ocean front.
 Condos and townhomes can sometimes be hard to find in the La Jolla market because they are more affordable in a very desirable location.

 Traffic / Commuting